 Maternal mental health is a factor for children's well-being as well.
-Maternal depression during and after pregnancy negatively influences the mother's ability to maintain a healthy pregnancy as well as meet the demands of motherhood and form a secure attachment with her baby.^{193,194} Quality preconception counseling and early-onset prenatal care can help reduce some of these risks for poor prenatal and postnatal outcomes by providing information, conducting screenings, and supporting an expectant mother's health and nutrition.195
+Maternal depression during and after pregnancy negatively influences the mother's ability to maintain a healthy pregnancy as well as meet the demands of motherhood and form a secure attachment with her baby.200, 201 Quality preconception counseling and early-onset prenatal care can help reduce some of these risks for poor prenatal and postnatal outcomes by providing information, conducting screenings, and supporting an expectant mother's health and nutrition.202

 Substance use disorders.
 A mother's use of substances such as drugs and alcohol also has implications for her baby.
-Babies born to mothers who smoke are more likely to be born early (pre-term), have low birth weight, die from sudden infant death syndrome (SIDS) and have weaker lungs than babies born to mothers who do not smoke.^{196,197} Opiate use during pregnancy, either illegal or prescribed, has been associated with neonatal abstinence syndrome (NAS), a group of conditions that causes infants exposed to these substances in the womb to be born exhibiting withdrawal symptoms.198 This can create longer hospital stays, increase health care costs and increase complications for infants born with NAS.
-Infants exposed to cannabis (marijuana) in utero often have lower birth weights and are more likely to be placed in neonatal intensive care compared to infants whose mothers had not used the drug during pregnancy.199
+Babies born to mothers who smoke are more likely to be born early (pre-term), have low birth weight, die from sudden infant death syndrome (SIDS) and have weaker lungs than babies born to mothers who do not smoke.^{203,204} Opiate use during pregnancy, either illegal or prescribed, has been associated with neonatal abstinence syndrome (NAS), a group of conditions that causes infants exposed to these substances in the womb to be born exhibiting withdrawal symptoms.205 This can create longer hospital stays, increase health care costs and increase complications for infants born with NAS.
+Infants exposed to cannabis (marijuana) in utero often have lower birth weights and are more likely to be placed in neonatal intensive care compared to infants whose mothers had not used the drug during pregnancy.206

 Parental substance abuse also has significant impacts on family wellbeing.
-According to the National Survey of Children's Health, young children in Arizona are more than twice as likely to live with someone with a problem with alcohol or drugs than children in the U.S. as a whole (9.8 percent compared to 4.5 percent).200 Children of parents with substance use disorders are more likely to be neglected or abused and face a higher risk of later mental health and behavioral health issues, including developing substance use disorders themselves.^{201,202} Substance abuse treatment and supports for parents and families grappling with these issues can help to ameliorate the short and long-term impacts on young children.203 Because of the impact of historical trauma and adverse childhood experiences (ACEs), in Native American communities, interventions to address substance use among youth and adults are often trauma-informed, culturally-grounded and community-based.204 has been shown to reduce the risk of ear, respiratory and gastrointestinal infections, SIDS, overweight, and type 2 diabetes.205 The American Academy of Pediatrics recommends exclusive breastfeeding for about 6 months, and continuing to breastfeed as new foods are introduced for one year or longer.206 American Indians have the lowest breastfeeding rate nationwide.
+According to the National Survey of Children's Health, young children in Arizona are more than twice as likely to live with someone with a problem with alcohol or drugs than children in the U.S. as a whole (9.8 percent compared to 4.5 percent).207 Children of parents with substance use disorders are more likely to be neglected or abused and face a higher risk of later mental health and behavioral health issues, including developing substance use disorders themselves.^{208,209} Substance abuse treatment and supports for parents and families grappling with these issues can help to ameliorate the short and long-term impacts on young children.210 Because of the impact of historical trauma and adverse childhood experiences (ACEs), in Native American communities, interventions to address substance use among youth and adults are often trauma-informed, culturally-grounded and community-based.211

+Nutrition and weight status.
+After birth, a number of factors have been associated with improved health outcomes for infants and young children.
+One factor is breastfeeding, which has been shown to reduce the risk of ear, respiratory and gastrointestinal infections, SIDS, overweight, and type 2 diabetes.
+The American Academy of Pediatrics recommends exclusive breastfeeding for about 6 months, and continuing to breastfeed as new foods are introduced for 1 year or longer.
+American Indians have the lowest breastfeeding rate nationwide.
 There is a movement to reclaim breastfeeding among Native women to benefit the health of the mother, child, and community.
-In one example of an effort to address this issue, the Indian Health Service (IHS) has been tasked to make all IHS birthing hospitals baby-friendly, which includes breastfeeding support as part of maternity care.207
+In one example of an effort to address this issue, the Indian Health Service (IHS) has been tasked to make all IHS birthing hospitals baby-friendly, which includes breastfeeding support as part of maternity care.